Adobe Photoshop Vs. GIMP. This is the real challenge of photo editing.

 In fact, from this point of view, GIMP developers from version 2.4 onwards, have started to completely redesign the graphical interface, giving birth to a new working tool.

-The project volunteers are also working on overcoming some limitations on color depth and introducing a new graphics library, already present in part in the current version.
+The project volunteers are also working on overcoming some limitations on the color depth and introducing a new graphics library, already present in part in the current version.

 Let’s take a closer look at the differences